ember-learn/ember-blog/content/the-ember-times-issue-203.md

 * [v5.1.0, v5.1.1, v5.2.0, v5.2.1] of `ember-resources` have been released by [NullVoxPopuli (@NullVoxPopuli)](https://github.com/NullVoxPopuli) and the releases include a `cell` new utility for helping with more focused reactivity usage, a new `keepLatest` util and some bug fixes.
 * [v2.31.0](https://github.com/Foodee/ember-foxy-forms/releases/tag/v2.31.0) of `ember-foxy-forms` has been released by [Joe Gaudet (@joegaudet)](https://github.com/joegaudet) with a new attribute that allows the form to scroll its parent container to the first field with an error and relaxation for the comparison in ff-abstract-select to allow for fuzzy comparison.
 * [v5.9.2, v5.10.0](https://github.com/prysmex/ember-eui/releases) of `ember-eui` have been released by [Alberto Cantú Gómez (@betocantu93)](https://github.com/betocantu93) with a new super date picker component and css and checkbox validations.
+* [NullVoxPopuli (@NullVoxPopuli)](https://github.com/NullVoxPopuli) has announced some improvements to the [`limber`](https://github.com/NullVoxPopuli/limber), an editor that allows live runnable demos for Ember and Glimmer.
+Using @codemirror as the main editor shortens the time-to-edit by a good amount and is more accessible for keyboard users, and even works on mobile.

 ---